TicketmasterMobileStudio/tm-innovations-site/_products/ticketmaster-for-google-assistant.md

 {% include icon.html icon='social-android' %} **Android**: Just hold your phone’s home button or say, “Ok Google” to launch Google Assistant. _Note: Your device needs to be running software version 6.0 (Marshmallow) or higher._

 {:.feature}
-{% include icon.html icon='social-apple' %} **iOS**: Download the [Google Assistant app](https://appsto.re/us/r4PXib.i) on the App Store.
+{% include icon.html icon='social-apple' %} **iOS**: Download the [Google Assistant app](https://appsto.re/us/r4PXib.i){:target='_blank'} on the App Store.

 ## How do I use it?

-1. After launching your Assistant, trigger Ticketmaster by naturally using the word “Ticketmaster” within your spoken or written Google Assistant request.
+1. To get started, launch your Assistant and initiate conversation with Ticketmaster through either voice or text.
+Just be sure to mention the trigger word “Ticketmaster.”
 For example:
   - “Talk to Ticketmaster.”
-  - “Ask Ticketmaster about New York Yankees tickets.”
+  - “Ask Ticketmaster about Hamilton tickets.”
   - “Ask Ticketmaster what hip-hop events are happening this weekend.”
 2. From there, chat with Ticketmaster about anything from attractions, to artists, to venues, to music genres, to sports, to sports teams, to event dates, and find the best available tickets to your favorite live events.
 3. Quickly purchase your tickets using your Ticketmaster account and the stored payment method associated with that account